Dumboiroy/tp/docs/UserGuide.md

 Format: `add /n NAME /p PHONE_NUMBER [/e EMAIL] [/a ADDRESS] [/r RANK] [/t TAG]…​`

 Acceptable Values:
-* For name: Any String is acceptable.
+* For name: Your input must be alphanumeric.
-* For phone number: (+65)98765432 or (+65) 9876 5432 can be accepted.
+* For phone number: Your input should only contain 8 digits starting with 6, 8 or 9.
+You may choose to include the `+65` country code at the start (not included in the 8 digits). <br> Eg. +65 98765432 or 9876 5432 (both acceptable).
-* For email: It should contain a “@” and have string before and after.
+* For email: Your input should contain a `@` and have alphanumeric characters before and after.
+Special characters `+ - . _`  are allowed.
+Don't forget to include the domain!
-* For address: Any string is acceptable
+* For address: Your input must be alphanumeric and only `# - , . ( ) / ; : &` symbols are accepted.
-* For tag: Any string is acceptable
+* For tag: Your input must be alphanumeric
-* For ranking priority: “stable” / “vulnerable” / “urgent” / “crisis” (case-insensitive) is acceptable.
+* For ranking priority: You can only input four types of priority, “stable” , “vulnerable” , “urgent” and “crisis” (all case-insensitive).

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A person can have any number of tags (including 0)